art345/MeToo/index.md

 {% include style-barImpl.html %}

 <br>

 {% include pie_chartImplicationHow.html %}

 <br>

+The implication and group dynamics of the movement could be investigated using LIWC.

+The pie chart attempts to see how people are implicating themselves.
+We find that hearing is a recurrent manner.
+Indeed, Twitter is all about telling your story and having people listen and read it. #meToo is all about spreading the word.

+Insight and Cognitive Mechanisms indicate opinions and explanations, people are either commenting or reasoning on the stories being told: stories are not being left as such but are interpreted and processed by the readers.

+On the opposite spectrum we see that motion is only a small percentage, hence it seems that the #meToo presented in these tweets is not a call to action but more a story telling.

+For group dynamics, the repetition of “we” and all plural forms of pronouns were considered, as opposed to singular pronouns such as “you” and “I” for an individualist dynamic.

+Was the implication personal or impersonal?
+For a “personal” implication measurement we considered pronouns including the speaker such as “We” and “I”, while impersonal was defined as pronouns differentiating themselves from the speaker such as “You” and “They.”

+The level of certitude of the speakers was also assessed.
+It can be observed that those using #meToo, use a language of certainty.
+This could be due to the speaker’s resolve to speak out and strong opinions on the matter.

 <h1> Positive or Negative Emotional Analysis All Tweets </h1>
 <br>